An Ultimate Guide To Cairo’s Cave Church

 The large amphitheater has a big stage with an alter, statues and icons.
 The walls of the church are adorned with reliefs of Biblical figures carved right into the mountain rocks.

-Many of the Zabaleen were farmers who fled poor harvests and poverty in Upper Egypt and migrated to Cairo for work.
-They initially raised livestock in the hills.
-But they later found waste collecting and recycling a lot more profitable – and their neighborhood began to grow.
+Many of the Zabaleen (trash collectors) were farmers who fled poor harvests and poverty in Upper Egypt and migrated to Cairo for work.

-Today their so-called “Garbage City” is a tour group destination – and the recycling centers, churches and winding streets of this hillside community are fascinating to explore.
+Today their so-called “Garbage City” is a tour group destination.
+And the recycling centers, churches and winding streets of this hillside community are fascinating to explore.

 Need to know: